 Once you’ve hired the right tour guide, it’s time to prepare for their first day.
 Similar to expecting guests, you shouldn’t scramble to get everything ready just as they arrive.
 That means you have to work out what orientation and onboarding will look like ahead of time.
 Here’s what should go on the schedule:

-An on-site tour
+1. Give an on-site tour

 Showing your new tour guide around the property and introducing them to the entire team is a great way to get them situated.
 They’ll want to know where everything is — including the bathroom and break room — and they’ll want to know everyone’s name and what they do.
 Doing that right off the bat will help them feel comfortable and welcome.